upstate-csci-236-master/master-program-recommender/README.md

 # Background:

 If you've ever bought a book online, the bookseller's website has probably told you what other books you might like.
 This is handy for customers, but also very important for business.
-In 2010, online movie-rental company Netflix awarded one million dollars to the winners of the Netflix Prize.
+In 2010, online movie-rental company Netflix awarded one million dollars to the winners of the Netflix Prize (http://www.netflixprize.com/).
 The competition simply asked for an algorithm that would perform 10% better than their own algorithm.
 Making good predictions about people's preferences was that important to this company.
 It is also an important current area of research in machine learning, which is part of the area of computer science called artificial intelligence.

 # What you will do: